At least once a day, if not more often, there is an internet search that arrives at Nearly Legal along the lines of:

 And it has to be faced that a significant proportion of these situations will involve domestic abuse.

-So, here is an attempt at an FAQ, and with a list of agencies to contact where domestic abuse is concerned.
-(The contents apply for England and Wales only, I’m afraid.
+So, here is an attempt at an FAQ for England, and with a list of agencies to contact where domestic abuse is concerned.
+(The contents apply for England only, I’m afraid.
 I can’t advise on Scottish law and the law in Wales has recently changed)

 ‘Their name is on the tenancy’

 The first step is that you need to work out who has the tenancy.
 Many people think that someone’s name ‘being on the tenancy’ is important.
 But it all depends.
 If the name is there as a ‘permitted occupier’, or just as the spouse, partner or family member of the tenant, this doesn’t mean anything as far as the tenancy is concerned (we’ll get on to family rights later on).
 The only important thing – for now – is who is the named tenant.

 A sole tenancy – there is one tenant, no matter how many other people’s names are ‘on the tenancy’ as occupiers.

 A joint tenancy – there is one tenancy but two (or maybe more) people are named as tenants.